MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-TDS-Payment-posting-and-reversal.md

 **Discount**
 If the line discount, multi-line discount, or total discount is attached to an invoice, the TDS is calculated on the invoice amount after considering the discount.
 For example, if the invoice amount is 10,000 and the line discount is 100, TDS is calculated on 9,900.

-**Purchase Invoices with TDS group and TCS group attached to gifferent invoice lines** An invoice with a TDS group and a Tax Collected at Source (TCS) group attached to different invoice lines can't be posted.
+**Purchase Invoices with TDS group and TCS group attached to different invoice lines** An invoice with a TDS group and a Tax Collected at Source (TCS) group attached to different invoice lines can't be posted.
 However, TDS is calculated for the partial invoice amount if the purchase order is partially invoiced.

 **Advance payments and prepayments**